American logistics in the Normandy campaign: Assault

-The US Army was racially segregated during World War II, most African-Americans belonging to service units.
-Of the 29,714 troops that landed on Omaha Beach on D-Day, only about 500 were African-Americans; of the 31,912 who landed on Utah Beach, perhaps 1,200 were African-Americans.
+The US military was racially segregated during World War II, with most African American soldiers belonging to service units.
+Of the 29,714 troops that landed on Omaha Beach on D-Day, only about 500 were African Americans; of the 31,912 who landed on Utah Beach, approximately 1,200 were African Americans.
 Their numbers increased over the following weeks as more service units arrived.

 Build-up

 Shipping

 Build-up priority lists had been drawn up months in advance that specified in what order units were to embark for Normandy during the first ninety days.
 To regulate the movement of ships and landing craft with maximum economy, a special organization was established called Build Up Control (BUCO).
 This operated under the tactical commanders, the First Army in the US case, on the British committee system, with representatives of the Allied Naval Commander, Ministry of War Transport and War Shipping Administration.
 BUCO was chaired by British Brigadier G. C. Blacker, with Lieutenant Colonel Eli Stevens as the head of the US Zone Staff.
 It had three subordinate agencies: Movement Control (MOVCO), which issued orders for unit movements; Turnaround Control (TURCO), which liaised with the Navy and engineer special brigades; and Embarkation Control (EMBARCO), which handled the location of units and the availability of space in the marshaling areas.

 The detailed shipping plan soon fell apart.
 Very little cargo was landed on the first day, putting Overlord behind schedule from the start.
 By midnight on 8 June, only 6614 MTON of the planned 24850 LT had been discharged, just 26.6 percent of the planned total.
 This rose to 28100 LT of the planned 60250 LT, or 46 percent of the planned total by midnight on 10 June.
 Emergency beach dumps were established by the engineer special brigades on 7 and 8 June, and the planned inland dumps were opened over the next few days.
 The dumps were under sniper fire, and on 10 June artillery ammunition was taken from its boxes and carried by hand to the batteries.
-A consolidated ammunition dump was established at Formigny on 12 June, and the First Army immediately took change of it.
+A consolidated ammunition dump was established at Formigny on 12 June, and the First Army immediately took charge of it.
 The following day it assumed control of all dumps from the engineer special brigades.

 The standard cargo vessel, the Liberty ship, carried up to 11000 LT of cargo.
 It had five hatches; two had 50 LT booms, and three with smaller 6 to 9 LT booms.
 In their haste to unload the ships, the crews overloaded the booms, occasionally resulting in breakages.
 Cargo was not containerized, but transported in bulk in bags, boxes, crates and barrels.
 Cargo nets were spread out on the deck, and cargo piled on them.
 They were then lifted over the side on the ship's boom, and deposited in a waiting craft.